mozilla/addon-sdk/doc/dev-guide-source/addon-development/content-scripts/loading.md

 The default value is "end".

-The `contentScriptOptions` option creates a read-only value available from the content scripts as `self.options`.
+The `contentScriptOptions` is a json that is exposed to content scripts as a read only value under `self.options` property.

 Any kind of jsonable value (object, array, string, etc.) can be used here.